 - olive oil

-- Pour the couscous into a bowl and drizzle over 2 tablespoons of olive oil.
-Squeeze about ¾ of the juice from one lemon into the bowl, add salt and pepper, then slowly add boiling water until the couscous is covered.
+- Pour 150g couscous into a bowl and drizzle over 2 tablespoons of olive oil.
+Squeeze the juice from one lemon over the couscous, add salt and pepper, then slowly add boiling water until the couscous is just covered.
 Place a plate or clingfilm over the bowl for 10 minutes to allow the couscous to soak up the water.

-- Add the tinned tomatoes and peas then squeeze in the remaining juice from the lemon.
-Once the sauce has started to bubble, put a lid on the saucepan, turn down the heat and simmer for 8 minutes until the fish has cooked through.
+- Add the tinned tomatoes and a large handful of peas then squeeze in half the juice from a lemon.
+Once the sauce has started to bubble, put a lid on the saucepan, turn down the heat and simmer for 8 minutes until the fish has cooked all the way through.